Environment

 1 Duct Handhole

 Increasing fiber capacity requires infrastructure to accommodate it, which incurs additional construction costs.
-SWR®/WTC® allows existing ducts to be reused without the cost of installing additional ducts.
+However, SWR ® /WTC ® allows existing ducts to be reused without the cost of installing additional ducts.

 2 Handling advantages

-SWR®/WTC® is a small, lightweight cable, so installation work can be done with fewer workers than before.
+SWR® / WTC® is a small and lightweight cable, so installation can be done with fewer workers than before.

 3. Transportation Advantages

-SWR®/WTC® is small and light, so it also contributes to reducing Butsuryu costs.
+SWR® / WTC® is a small and light cable, which also contributes to reducing Butsuryu costs.

 4. Reduction of work burden during installation

-SWR®/WTC® can be made long, which reduces the number of times cables need to be connected when laying them, helping to reduce the workload.
+SWR ® /WTC ® can be made long, which reduces the number of times cables need to be spliced together during cable installation, helping to reduce the workload.

 Synergistic effects with peripheral devices

-Our optical wiring solutions, centered on SWR®/WTC®, meet customer needs and reduce the environmental impact through synergistic effects with not only cables but also peripheral products.
+Our optical wiring solutions, centered on SWR ® /WTC ®, meet customer needs and reduce environmental impact through synergistic effects not only with cables but also with peripheral products.

 Concentrating management resources on optical wiring solutions business

-business, an optical wiring solution centered on SWR®/WTC® mainly in Europe and the United States, has been identified as an area where management resources should be concentrated, and the business is considered to be the core area of Fujikura.
-We continue to get a positive feel from many customer, and we will continue to expand our business by creating more differentiated products.
+We have determined that the business of optical wiring solutions, mainly SWR ® /WTC ®, mainly in Europe and the United States, is an area where management resources should be concentrated, and this business is Fujikura's core area.
+As many customer continue to feel better, we will continue to expand our business by creating more differentiated products.

 Focus Markets